dimagi/commcare-cloud/src/commcare_cloud/terraform/README.md

 ## VPN Setup

+### Create the OpenVPN EC2 instance with Terraform
 The first time you run `cchq <env> terraform apply`, it will fail with a link to a terms of service you need to accept.
 To do so: